Graeme Innes AM is a lawyer, author, and company director. His autobiography Finding A Way achieved popular acclaim in 2016.

 - Work with industry on TV and movie captions and accessible banking standards; and

 - Three inspections of Australia’s immigration detention centres.

 Graeme was awarded an AM for his work on the development of the Disability Discrimination Act, was a finalist for Australian of the Year, and, on the international stage, he was a member of the Australian delegation that participated in negotiating the UN Convention on the Rights of People with Disabilities.
 He was awarded Honorary Doctorates by the University of Canberra in 2014, RMIT University in 2016, UNSW in 2017 and Edith Cowan University in 2018, in recognition of his work as a human rights activist.

-Graeme is married with two adult children (a son and daughter).
-He enjoys cricket (as a spectator) and sailing (as a participant), and relaxes by drinking Australian white wine.
+Graeme is married with two adult children, loves cricket as a spectator and sailing as a participant, and relaxes by enjoying fine Australian white wine.